-SIA Acquires 2 Consumer Shows
+SIA Acquires Two Consumer Shows

 TRADE SHOWS

-SIA Acquires 2 Consumer Shows
+SIA Acquires Two Consumer Shows

 Snowsports Industry America, a nonprofit trade association, recently announced that it was going to get into the consumer-show game.
 The Park City, Utah–headquartered SIA released a statement on Nov.
 15 announcing that it had acquired the Boston and Denver Ski & Snowboard Expos, which produce events that feature pop-up markets and exhibits for snow-sports enthusiasts, as well as entertainment.